 Log Usage

-Document your isotope usage and update your waste container contents in EHSA as soon as you start an experiment.
-View EHSA SOP Radioactive Material Inventory Management for detailed instructions on how to log into EHSA, record usage, and add to a waste container for disposal.
+Document your isotope usage and update your waste container contents in RSS as soon as you start an experiment.
+View RSS SOP Radioactive Material Inventory Management for detailed instructions.

 Segregate for Disposal